mora-ehidne/moras_camp9_notes/2 Backend/HTTP/Browser Storage.md

+# Cache

+Cache stores resources fetched via the HTTP GET method.
+The cache can store files of any type or size.

 # Cookies

 Cookie is a format for storing small bits of information from the backend in the frontend - in the client's browser.